Victor-Grinan-Dev/countries_app1/client/README.md

 ## About:

-Countries App is an Application for React Advance course of HBC.
-Is meant to be a compilation of skillis learned during the React22K course.
+- This is a school project from Helsinki Busisnes College that has been pimp up with some internet courses from Udemy, originally this project didnt include a backend.

 ## Technologies:

+- Frontend
     - React
     - Redux
     - Axios
     - Github
     - Bootstrap
     - localstorage

+- Backend
+    - cors
+    - Axios
+    - express

 ## Data from: